MRO Inventory Definition & Best Practices to Know About

 • Often MRO items urgently needed are obtained via expedited, on-the-spot purchasing.

-• Businesses don’t want to distract highly-paid maintenance employees from planned maintenance and repair activities with inventory management.
+• Businesses don’t want to distract highly-paid maintenance employees from planned maintenance and repair activities with inventory management processes.

 • The misconception that a manufacturing business will always save money on bulk-discounts.
 The flipside is not being aware that a huge influx of MRO inventory, especially machinery components, increases becoming lost or obsolete over time.